-Whatever suburb you’re in, how ever far you’re keen to travel (or not), there’s a street packed with blinking LED goodness ready for your gawking.
+But whatever suburb you’re in, however far you’re keen to travel (or not), there’s still a street packed with blinking LED goodness ready for your gawking.

-Here are the best streets to see Christmas lights in Sydney.
+Here are the best places, streets, and suburbs to see Christmas lights in Sydney this year.

 St Mary’s Cathedral